NWChemEx/ParallelZone/docs/source/install.rst

 MPI
 ===

-ParallelZone's heaviest dependency is MADNESS which implicitly brings in :ref:`mpi`.
 Users must have an MPI distribution installed prior to building ParallelZone.
 MPI distributions exist in most major OS-level package managers, so check your package manager before installing MPI from source.